meilisearch/documentation/migration-guide.md

 The build process does not currently support static assets with relative paths.
 Images and sample datasets must be linked via an external service.

-At the moment we're adding hard absolute links to the files on github:
+At the moment, we're adding hard absolute links to the files on GitHub:

 ```markdown
 \!\[Image description\]\(https://raw.githubusercontent.com/meilisearch/documentation/[branch_name]/assets/images/[guide_name]/diagram.png\)